GE to sell bulk of finance unit, return up to $90 billion to investors

-General Electric Co will shed most of its finance unit and return as much as $90 billion to shareholders as it becomes a “simpler” industrial business instead of an unwieldy hybrid of banking and manufacturing.
+General Electric Co (GE.N) will shed most of its finance unit and return as much as $90 billion (62 billion pounds) to shareholders as it becomes a “simpler” industrial business instead of an unwieldy hybrid of banking and manufacturing.

 "The stock has been under-owned by institutional investors, and that's going to change now," said Tom Donino, co-head of equity trading at First New York Securities.